These Lucky Charms Cupcakes with Neon Green Marshmallow Frosting are a super fun treat for St. Patrick’s Day!

 - Preheat the oven to 350 degrees.
 Line a cupcake tray with 12 paper liners.
 Set aside.

 - In another bowl, combine the eggs, sugar, and vanilla extract.
 Beat until smooth.
-Add the vegetable oil followed by half the flour, beating until well combined.
+Add the vegetable oil followed by half the flour mixture, beating until well combined.
 Add the rest of the flour along with the drained cereal milk and stir until smooth.

 - Divide the batter evenly among the 12 cupcake liners.
 Bake for 16-18 minutes or until a toothpick inserted in the center of the cupcake comes out clean.